The essence of trauma is disconnection.

 NARM

 If there was insufficient support and safety in your childhood, this can have a lot of impact on how you are in life now.
 In your early childhood, you developed certain behavioural patterns.
 These strategies, which were necessary to survive at the time, are often used unconsciously as an adult.
-What was helpful then may now be getting in the way of your contact with yourself and others.
-Getting more clarity on this can help you find a new, freer way of relating.
+What was helpful then can actually get in your way now when connecting with yourself and others.
+By gaining clarity about this, space opens up for a freer way of relating to yourself and others.

 How does a session work

-A Rebalancing session integrates the trauma methods mentioned above.
-We begin with an orienting conversation where you can share what you would like to gain from the session.
-Your intention guides our work.
-We explore the themes that are present for you at this moment.
-Touch – with respect for your boundaries – is part of the session.
-This helps calm your nervous system and promotes a deep sense of presence and safety.
+A Rebalancing session, interwoven with the methods NARM and Somatic Experiencing, begins with a conversation in which you can share what you would like to gain from the session.
+Your intention provides the guiding thread in our work together.
+During this conversation, we explore the theme that is most present for you at this moment.
+Touch may be part of the session—always in agreement and with respect for your boundaries.
 We conclude with a brief reflection, so you can consciously integrate the changes and take them into your daily life.

 When to choose trauma treatment